OnkaraJadhav/Jadhav/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an early-stage researcher and a Marie Curie fellow in the Reduced Order Modelling, Simulation and Optimization of Coupled Systems project.
+I am a Ph.D. student and a Marie Curie fellow in the Reduced Order Modelling, Simulation and Optimization of Coupled Systems project.
 My project aims to develop a parametric model order reduction approach for high-dimensional convection-diffusion reaction PDEs arising in financial risk analysis.

 My primary research interest is in applied and numerical mathematics.
 I enjoy solving model order reduction and machine learning problems.